 In 2015, Econsultancy conducted a survey asking 4,000 marketers what they thought were going to be the top digital trends heading towards 2020.
 24% of respondents said they were steadily increasing focus on customer experience, and 23% said personalisation played a large role in their upcoming marketing plans.

-Trend forecasts have not shifted significantly over the past almost-two years, with Forbes citing that personalization will continue to upswing through 2017, and data-driven marketing will be leveraged to offer next-level customer experiences.
+Trend forecasts have not shifted significantly over the past almost-two years, with Forbes citing that personalisation will continue to upswing through 2017, and data-driven marketing will be leveraged to offer next-level customer experiences.

-Obviously seeing this kind of enthusiasm for personalization and customer-centric marketing initiatives gets us all giddy, seeing as we’re in the business of offering better customer experiences through video personalization.
-But we do realize that it’s a large shift for many teams and that it’s bound to highlight some growing pains.
+Obviously seeing this kind of enthusiasm for personalisation and customer-centric marketing initiatives gets us all giddy, seeing as we’re in the business of offering better customer experiences through video personalisation.
+But we do realise that it’s a large shift for many teams and that it’s bound to highlight some growing pains.